takelwerk/takelship/README.md

 # takelage-dev

-*takelship* is a podman container runtime environment for docker.
+*takelship* is a podman container runtime environment for docker with minimal footprint.

 At the moment, these setups have been tested:
  - [Docker Engine for Linux (Debian)](https://docs.docker.com/engine/install/debian/) (amd64 and arm64)